River Emån

 Ecological status and challenges

-River Emån hosts around 30 of Sweden’s 50 freshwater fish species, including salmon, aspen, coypu and the threatened European catfish.
-However, the salmon population is severely affected by habitat fragmentation, lack of spawning grounds and migration barriers that limit salmon migration.
-Terrestrial species such as kingfishers, starlings and otters also live along the banks of the river.
+River Emån supports around 30 of Sweden’s 50 freshwater fish species, including salmon, aspen, spined loach and the threatened European catfish.
+However, the salmon population is severely affected by a lack of spawning grounds and migration barriers that limit salmon migration to its spawning and nursery areas.

 Despite being an important habitat for sea trout and catfish, River Emån has only a moderate ecological status.
-This is due to migration barriers, such as hydropower plants and mills, as well as habitat changes and climate change leading to water scarcity in some areas.
+This is due to migration barriers, such as hydropower plants and old mills, as well as hydromorphological changes and climate change leading to water scarcity in some areas.
 Historical acidification from industrial pollution and ongoing eutrophication in the lower reaches also affect biodiversity.
-However, liming efforts and improved agricultural practices have helped to reduce some of these threats.
+However, liming efforts and improved agricultural practices have helped reduce these threats to some extent, but major challenges remain.

 Threatened mussels have declined

-River Emån is also an important habitat for threatened freshwater mussels, such as the pearl mussel and the thick-shelled mussel.
-These species are declining in numbers due to reduced host fish populations, habitat loss and deteriorating water quality.
+River Emån also hosts important habitats for freshwater mussels, such as the threatened freshwater pearl mussel and thick-shelled river mussel.
+These species are declining in numbers due to habitat loss, declining populations of their host fish and a history of poor water quality.

 Restoration measures

-Several proposed measures aim to restore the ecological functions of the Emån.
-These include removing migration barriers, improving hydrology and restoring wetlands to increase connectivity and biodiversity.
-Under the Improve Aquatic LIFE project, the actions are expected to benefit fish and mussel populations, reduce seasonal water shortages and contribute to long-term nature conservation management.
+Several of the measures in the project aim to restore the ecological functions of the River Emån.
+This includes removing migration barriers, improving hydrology and restoring wetlands.
+Within the Improve Aquatic LIFE project, the restorations are expected to benefit fish and mussel populations, reduce the risk of drought and contribute to increased connectivity and biodiversity.

 Other and future actions

-Emån tributaries such as Gnyltån, Stuverydsbäcken, Illharjen, Silverån and Fusån also have high conservation values and face similar ecological challenges.
+River Emån tributaries such as Gnyltån, Stuverydsbäcken, Illharjen, Silverån and Fusån, also have high conservation values and face similar challenges.
 Restoration efforts in these areas focus on improving habitats, removing migration barriers and strengthening hydrological conditions.
-These efforts are supported by organizations such as WWF and local conservation groups, with the aim of restoring the Emån ecosystem and preserving its biodiversity.
+These efforts are supported by organizations such as WWF and local conservation groups, with the aim of restoring the River Emån ecosystem and preserving its biodiversity.

 Barriers to migration